unixvoid/cryodns/readme.md

 ## Running cryodns
 There are 3 main ways to run cryodns:

-1. **Docker**: we have crydns pre-packaged over on the [dockerhub](https://hub.docker.com/r/unixvoid/cryodns/), go grab the latest and run:
+1. **Docker**: we have cryodns pre-packaged over on the [dockerhub](https://hub.docker.com/r/unixvoid/cryodns/), go grab the latest and run:
 `docker run -d -p 8080:8080 -p 53:53 unixvoid/cryodns`.

 2. **ACI/rkt**: we have public rkt images hosted on the site! check them out [here](https://cryo.unixvoid.com/bin/rkt/cryodns/) or go give us a fetch for 64bit machines!